-GIS is a new and effective tool in geological mapping.
-It becomes easy for surveyors to create 3D maps of any area with precise and desired scaling.
-The results provide accurate measurements, which helps in several fields where geological map is required.
-In the present analysis, the thematic layers of geology have been studied to identify the geological vulnerable areas along the road management.
-Standard visual interpretation techniques as per the norms given by NRSA have been followed and delineated on screen digitations of features.
+GIS is a new and effective tool in geological mapping that helps the surveyors to generate 3-D maps of any area with accurate and desired scaling.
+In the present analysis, the geological thematic layers have been studied to identify the geological vulnerable areas along the road management.
+Standard on-screen interpretation techniques as per the nomenclature proposed by NRSA, have been followed and delineated the features on-screen.
 These values are obtained to understand the rock and soil behavior in sub-aerial erosions.
 The road constructed along the sea shore, thus the influence of marine activity on the road is also explored to locate areas vulnerable under marine conditions.
-The rocks along the coast are observed as khondalite, leptynite, belongs to metamorphic group.
+The rocks along the coast are observed as khondalite, leptynite that belong to the metamorphic group.
 In general, the trend coincides with the trend of Eastern Ghats.
 The khondalite appears red to brown color rich in sillimanite, garnets and occasional occurrence of graphite, biotitic, etc. in subordinate amount.
 Huge red kanker or talus material has been observed along the road cutting.
 This material is liable to slide on to the road.
 Bad land topography is famous in the area.
-Highly gullied land masses with sparse vegetation, red soils, and quick sands are the characteristic features of the area.
+Highly gullied land masses with sparse vegetation, red soils, and quick sands are the hallmarks of the area.
 A number of non-perennial streams erode the area into bad land topography.